 NSF Geospatial Grant (2015-2018)

 In the summer of 2015, we received a 3-year NSF ATE grant for $200,000 to provide professional development for high school teachers and to create a Geospatial Certificate program and career pipeline.
+View a video about a students internship here.
 For more, go to the GeoTech Consortium of Western New York home page.